cmoorer0/cs203-project2/README.md

 ## 📘 Overview

 This project involves implementing, analyzing, and comparing multiple **sorting and searching algorithms**.
-You will gather all relevant algorithms into a single program with a **menu-driven interface**, allowing users to select algorithms, generate random input, and analyze performance under different conditions.
+Will gather all relevant algorithms into a single program with a **menu-driven interface**, allowing users to select algorithms, generate random input, and analyze performance under different conditions.

 In addition to functional correctness, the project emphasizes **code readability**, **analysis**, and **documentation**.